-PRE-CALCULUS (442) ♦
+PRE-CALCULUS A (436) ◆.5

-Pre-Calculus is a standard college preparatory course there the topics of: relation and function, polynomial and rational functions, the analytical geometry of conics, exponential and logarithmic functions, trigonometry, and sequences and series are all covered, but not to the same depth or rigor as Honors Pre-Calculus.
+Precalculus A is a standard college preparatory course where the topics of: relation and function, polynomial and rational functions, exponential and logarithmic functions, and trigonometry are all covered, but not to the same depth or rigor as Honors Precalculus.
 There is a strong emphasis on the use of the graphing calculator in all types of problem solving.
 The core material covered in the course prepares students for calculus.

-Grades: 11, 12 Prerequisite: Algebra II (432) or permission of the Department Chair.
+Prerequisite: Algebra II B (425) or permission of the Department Chair.